-A. Any person who knowingly violates a requirement of this Chapter or knowingly fails to obey a lawful order issued by the Commission or the Director of Development Services, or to comply with a condition of approval of any certificate or permit issued under this Chapter shall be guilty of a misdemeanor and subject to provisions of Section 1.32.010 of this Code.
+A. Any person who knowingly violates a requirement of this

+Chapter or knowingly fails to obey a lawful order issued by the condition of approval of any certificate or permit issued under this Chapter shall be guilty of a misdemeanor and subject to provisions of Section 1.32.010 of this Code.